OwlMan77/BlockChainTutorial/README.md

-# Blockchain - Explaination
+# Blockchain - Explanation

 ## **Block**

-A block is a record that is linked to it's predecesor successor with a unique hash.
+A block is a record that is linked to it's predecessor successor with a unique hash.

 ## **Block Chain**